d-smith/go-training/golang-training.md

 * Everything is go is passed by value (what you see is what you get)
 * Stack vs heap allocation - compiler does escape analysis and decides where to allocate the memory.
 See https://github.com/ArdanStudios/gotraining/tree/master/01-language_syntax/03-pointers/example1
-* Escape analysis is an implementation detail - any monkeying you do based on escape analysis might be invalidated in a language release, for example 1.5 will make changes to the escape analysis done in 1.4
+* Note escape analysis is also in play when using new *Escape analysis is an implementation detail - any monkeying you do based on escape analysis might be invalidated in a language release, for example 1.5 will make changes to the escape analysis done in 1.4
 * Use variable name - value